Please telephone or email the school office by 8.50am if your child is going to be absent.

 15.20 School ends

 School meals are provided on a daily basis and should be paid for in advance each term.
 A letter will be sent to parents advising the cost for the term.
-Meals can be paid for on a weekly, half termly or termly basis.
-Two weeks notice is required if moving from school meals to packed lunches.

 Packed Lunches: Packed lunch boxes should contain a healthy, balanced meal.
-There should be no nuts, fizzy drinks or glass bottles.
+There should be no nuts, sesame seeds, fizzy drinks or glass bottles.
 One small chocolate bar can be included provided the rest of the meal is healthy.

 Free School Meals: If you are a parent or carer, and you get one of the benefits listed, your child may receive free school meals, but you need to apply for them: